cruskit/vagrant-ghost/README.md

 ### Managing nginx & ghost

-Ghost and nginx are configure to be managed by systemd.
+Ghost and nginx are configured to be managed by systemd.
 They are configured for automatic restart on boot.

 If you make a configuration change you can restart them by: